 - Junior Ranger Program for the boys.

-Roaming with the bison at Caprock Canyons SP
+Roaming with the Bison at Caprock Canyons State Park

 As we drove back to Visitor Center for the ranger program, we saw more of bison roaming around the park.
 They were by the campsites, Lake Theo, and the visitor center; from adults to juveniles.